cihat/DeferredFinanceAnalyzer/README.md

 - 🎨 **Clean UI**: Built with shadcn-svelte components for a modern, professional look
 - 🌍 **Turkish Locale**: Currency and number formatting in Turkish format
 - ⚙️ **No Backend Required**: Runs entirely client-side with zero latency
+- ⚠️ **Present Value Analysis**: Shows how inflation erodes the real value of money over time

 ## What Does It Compare?